EddieJIV/osTicket-Post-Installation-Configuration/README.md

 <img src="https://github.com/user-attachments/assets/f7579cc8-0379-47be-a441-51ed40c68e09" height="700" width="700" alt="SysAdmins Create"/>

-- Since we havent set up any SLA's or created agents yet, we are simply going to make a new department called "SysAdmins" and make it a Top-Level Department.
+- Since we haven't set up any SLA's or created agents yet, we are simply going to make a new department called "SysAdmins" and make it a Top-Level Department.
 - Once you see that the parent is Top-Level Department, and the name is SysAdmins, you can simply click create.

 <img width="700" height="700" alt="Housekeeping" src="https://github.com/user-attachments/assets/0e60c5e4-763b-4b78-9dca-122c57d570fd" />

 - We additionally need to delete the preset maintenance department.
-We will use and create our own departments to work in for the sake of this lab and deleteing this preset will allow us to do so without any hitches.
+We will use and create our own departments to work in for the sake of this lab, and deleting this preset will allow us to do so without any hitches.
   - To delete, check the box next to maintenance, click on the button labeled "More", then delete.